howard-2718/jouzunare/src/1-tools.md

 ![The card for 内心 in the Core 6k Anki deck.](media/core6k.png)

-Getting through this deck should massively boost your reading and listening abilities, and I believe that it's definitely worth the time investment.
+Getting through this deck should massively boost your reading and listening abilities, and I believe that it's certainly worth the time investment.

 ### Bret Mayer's "Kanji Stuff"